 Support for Multiple Users

 Android 4.2 adds support for multiple users on tablets.
-With multiple user support, every user can have his/her own homescreen, widgets, apps, games and background however if one user has downloaded apps, the other users wont need to re-download them in order to install them.
-The multiple users support will only be available in tablets and not on phones.
+With multiple user support, every user can have his/her own home screen, widgets, apps, games, and background however if one user has downloaded apps, the other users won’t need to re-download them in order to install them.
+The multiple user’s support will only be available on tablets and not on phones.

 Miracast in Android 4.2 (Similar to AirPlay in for iOS) is a WiFi sharing protocol which allows you to stream content from your phone or tablet to an HD TV.
 Miracast Boxes will be available very soon for current TVs and are expected to sell under $99 while future TVs should ship with this feature built in.

 These were a few of the new notable features in Android 4.2 Jelly Bean.
 Besides these new features, the Jelly Bean update comes with many improvements like message zooming in Gmail, expandable notifications, lock screen widgets and improved Google Now functionality.

 Android 4.2 will ship with Nexus 4 smartphone and Nexus 10 tablet however the 4.2 Jelly Bean update will soon be available for currently available Nexus devices like Nexus 7 and Galaxy Nexus.